joiellantero/Ikigai/README.md

 # Ikigai Project

+> This project is being built for Code for Asia

 Ikigai is a Japanese concept meaning "a reason for being".
 In this project, we are building a React webapp which aims to helps you find your ikigai.

 ### Web Technologies